Cayley Illingworth

 Cayley Illingworth FRS (11 April 1759, in Nottingham – 23 August 1823, in Scampton) was Archdeacon of Stow from 1808 until his death.

+Illingworth was the third son of William Illingworth, Esq a tradesman from Notthingham; his younger brother was William Illingworth (archivist) and his nephew was Admiral Juan Illingworth, he was a nephew to William Cayley (MP) and was named after his mothers family Cayley baronets.
+His uncle was his sponsor and patron as per the book "A topographical account of the parish of Scampton in the county of Lincoln" published by himself in 1810.

-Illingworth was educated at Pembroke College, Cambridge and ordained in 1782.
+He was educated at Pembroke College, Cambridge and ordained in 1782.
 He held livings at Barrow upon Humber, Epworth and Scampton.
 He received the degree of Doctor of Divinity (DD).